ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 ### Discussion

-- How to get the image out of the container? — We'll skip this for now and come back to this question later.
+- How to get the graphics file out of the container? — We'll skip this for now and come back to this question later.
-- How to automate this? — See next hands-on.
+- ...

 ## B: Specification and Building

 ### Task

-Write a `Dockerfile` which specifies the full environment (e.g. the base image and all packages we need), and build the container image.
+Write a [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) which specifies the full environment (e.g. the base image and all packages we need), and [build the container image](https://docs.docker.com/engine/reference/commandline/build/).

-Then, for testing if the container is able to do what it's mean for, start a shell in the container and download and convert the image again.
+Then, for testing if the container is able to do what it's meant for, start a shell in the container (see above) and download and convert the graphics file again.

 ### Hints

-In the `Dockerfile`, you can specify the base image using
+In the `Dockerfile`, you can [specify the base image using](https://docs.docker.com/engine/reference/builder/#from)
 ```Dockerfile
 FROM <base-image>
 ```
-and you can specify commands that are running at _build time_ using
+and you can specify [commands that are running at _build time_](https://docs.docker.com/engine/reference/builder/#run) using
 ```Dockerfile
 RUN <command>
 ```